JoeQuigley1/PP4_Food_Diary/README.md

 - All code has been validated with no errors present.
 - Settings.py file has 5 'line too long' errors which are constant with the use of django.
-- Urls.py file has 3 'line too long' erros which are due a consistent naming convention in the project.

 | App       | Models.py |    Forms.py    | Urls.py | Views.py |
 |-----------|-----------|----------------|---------|----------|